LudvigDillen/FACT_for_PCMC/README.md

 The abstract of the paper: "We present FACT, a method for predicting alignment quality (i.e., registration error) of registered lidar point cloud pairs.
 This is useful, e.g., for quality assurance in large, automatically registered 3D models.
 FACT extracts local features from a registered pair and processes them with a point transformer-based network to predict a misalignment class.
 We generalize prior work that study binary alignment classification of registration errors, by recasting it as multinomial misalignment classification.
 To achieve this, we introduce a custom regression-by-classification loss function that combines the cross-entropy and Wasserstein losses, and demonstrate that it outperforms both direct regression and prior binary classification.
 FACT successfully classifies point-cloud pairs registered with both the classical ICP and GeoTransformer, while other choices, such as standard point-cloud-quality metrics and registration residuals are shown to be poor choices for predicting misalignment.
 On a synthetically perturbed point-cloud task introduced by the CorAl method, we show that FACT achieves substantially better performance than CorAl.
 Finally, we demonstrate how FACT can assist experts in correcting misaligned point-cloud maps.
 Our code will be made publicly available."

-Good sources for this project is the paper with the name: "FACT: Multinomial Misalignment Classification for Point Cloud Registration" (not publically available yet) and this [master thesis](https://liu.diva-portal.org/smash/get/diva2:1803604/FULLTEXT01.pdf).
+Good sources for this project is the paper with the name: "FACT: Multinomial Misalignment Classification for Point Cloud Registration" (not publically available yet).

 Point cloud pairs that we try to correct can look something like this.
 GT class 0 means that the actual error is zero.
 GT class 9 is the highest error class for this experiment.
 ![alt text](docs/point_cloud_pair.png)